WebCooper/AgriCare-AI/backend/CHAT_ENDPOINTS_GUIDE.md

 3. **Don't mix conversation types** - use prediction endpoint for disease-specific questions
 4. **Handle errors gracefully** - check for 404 when conversation_id is invalid
 5. **Keep conversations focused** - start new conversations for different topics
+6. **Be aware of the 5-message limit per conversation and the single-paragraph response limit**

 ## Testing